WavesKey Facts

 Total Internal Reflection

 This key facts covers Total Internal Reflection within Reflection & Refraction for GCSE Physics.
 Revise Reflection & Refraction in Waves for GCSE Physics with 15 exam-style questions and 15 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
 It is section 5 of 13 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position